Read the stories of scientists, conservationists, writers, artists and photographers who have dedicated their lives to helping wild animals…

 Primatologist Cleve Hicks on Chimpanzee cultures, Palm Oil deforestation in His Own Words

 Dr Hicks speaks with Palm Oil Detectives about his chimpanzee research, veganism, deforestation, palm oil and what consumers can do to help the endangered animals of Africa.Read more

 My name is Dalida Innes, I am from France originally and I live in Sydney, Australia.
 I love wildlife, landscape, travel photography and everything between.
-I travel as often as I can and try to make the most of it.
-Encounters with nature have taken me to incredible places and I have met fantastic people.
 I am self-taught with a sincere passion for all things photographic Adventurous spirit with camera in hand, I try to capture moments of wonder and serenity.
 For me, capturing images is like freezing the time and I can go back to it…Read more

 Jo Frederiks is a passionate animal rights advocate, speaking through her art to create awareness and inspire change to a vegan way of life.
 She is a full-time practising artist, exposing the well-hidden plight of animals we enslave, exploit and needlessly use for food, clothing, entertainment and research.
 Working in varying mediums, Frederiks favours graphite and oil paint.
-She has previously studied at The Arts Academy in Brisbane, graduating with Honours.Read more
+She has previously studied at The Arts Academy in…Read more

 Szabolcs Kókay was born in Hungary in 1976, and has been interested in nature, especially birds, since childhood.
 Although he has been drawing for as long as he can remember, it was only later on in his life, around the age of 20, when these two interests merged.
 For Szabolcs, watching and sketching nature go hand in hand, so much so that he cannot imagine doing one…Read more

 Winnie Cheche: Wildlife and Environmental Advocate in Her Own Words